 It may surprise you to learn that most hotels don’t like minibars, either.
 The ones getting rid of these so-called “amenities” say they’re too much trouble and don’t make enough money, despite the astronomically high markups.

-“Of the hundreds of hotels with minibars to which I have served as a consultant, not one achieved a profit from the minibar service,” says Bjorn Hanson, dean of New York University’s Tisch Center hospitality program.
+“Of the hundreds of hotels with minibars to which I have served as a consultant, not one achieved a profit from the minibar service,” says Bjorn Hanson.
+He is a dean of New York University’s Tisch Center hospitality program.
 He supports canning them.
 In addition to being a seemingly endless source of guest complaints, the expense of the snacks and beverages and the hassle of restocking them represent a drain on profits.
 (Here’s how to find the best hotel at the most affordable rate.)

 What’s more, the high-tech minibars don’t always work.

 “Even with the sensor, there are items consumed, but not paid for,” Hanson says.
 “For example, if bottles are stored on their sides, some dishonest guests will remove the top from the bottle without removing the bottle from the unit and allow the contents to pour into a glass, so the sensor will not detect that the item has been consumed.”

 Wouldn’t it be great if a full-service hotel chain bravely stepped forward and said, “We’re done with minibars”?

 If not, perhaps it’s time for the government to step in and encourage the hotel industry to do the right thing, if not because it’s good for customers’ wallets, then for their health.
 Despite a move by some hotels to add healthier options, most still stock junk food.